ebu/libadm/docs/library_design.rst

     auto speechContentDe = AudioContent::create(AudioContentName("Speech"),
                                                 AudioContentLanguage("de"));

-We can simply reorder :cpp:class:`adm::AudioContentName` and :cpp:class:`adm::AudioContentLanguage` and have the same result.
+We can simply reorder :cpp:type:`adm::AudioContentName` and :cpp:type:`adm::AudioContentLanguage` and have the same result.

 .. code-block:: cpp